jpsilva/genome/README.md

 Not that `read()`, `write()` and the `.contents` *getter* all return promises, but the `.contents` *setter* does not return anything.
 So if you need the file to be written *before* something else happens, use `write()`.

+`.write()` accepts strings, promises, streams and arrays of file objects.

 ### Processing files
 Genome does not require plugins like gulp or grunt.
 Simply install standard node packages and use their build-in api.